sleinen/zrcal/README.md

 - dateutil (required by icalendar)
 - icalendar

-This can be done by making sure they are installed in your local Python environment, and then adding symlinks from this directory to the installation directories.
+This can be done by installing them in the `lib` subdirectory using `pip install -t lib/ bs4`, etc.

-Copyright (c) Simon Leinen, 2012 - 2017
+Copyright (c) Simon Leinen, 2012 - 2018

 This program is released as free software under the GNU Affero General Public License.
 See file `COPYING' for the licensing conditions.